CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Abstract

 \section{Abstract}

-This paper develops and analyzes an algorithm for QR decomposition with column pivoting (QRCP) of tall matrices.
-The algorithm uses methods from randomized numerical linear algebra in a particularly careful way, to accelerate both pivot decisions for the input matrix \textit{and} the process of decomposing the pivoted matrix via QR.
-The source of the latter acceleration is a use of randomized preconditioning and CholeskyQR.
-Comprehensive analysis is provided in both exact and finite-precision arithmetic to characterize the algorithm's rank-revealing properties and its numerical stability.
-An implementation of the described algorithm is made available under the open-source \RandLAPACK{} library, which itself relies on \RandBLAS{}.
-Experiments with this implementation on an Intel Xeon Gold 6248R CPU demonstrate order-of-magnitude speedups relative to LAPACK's standard function for QRCP, and comparable performance to a specialized algorithm for unpivoted QR of tall matrices. \blfootnote{ Funding acknowledgments and additional affiliations appear at the end of the paper. }\blfootnote{ Send correspondence to the first three authors, at mmelnic1@vols.utk.edu, olegbalabanov@gmail.com, and rjmurr@sandia.gov, respectively. }
+This paper develops and analyzes a new algorithm for QR decomposition with column pivoting (QRCP) of rectangular matrices with many more rows than columns.
+The algorithm carefully combines methods from randomized numerical linear algebra to accelerate pivot decisions for the input matrix \textit{and} the process of decomposing the pivoted matrix into the QR form.
+The source of the latter improvement is CholeskyQR with randomized preconditioning.
+Comprehensive analysis is provided in both exact and finite-precision arithmetic to characterize the algorithm's rank-revealing properties and its numerical stability granted probabilistic assumptions of the sketching operator.
+An implementation of the proposed algorithm is described and made available inside the open-source \RandLAPACK library, which itself relies on \RandBLAS.
+Experiments with this implementation on an Intel Xeon Gold 6248R CPU demonstrate order-of-magnitude speedups over \LAPACK's standard function for QRCP, and comparable performance to a specialized algorithm for unpivoted QR of tall matrices, which lacks the strong rank-revealing properties of the proposed method. \blfootnote{ Funding acknowledgments and additional affiliations appear at the end of the paper. }\blfootnote{ Send correspondence to mmelnic1@vols.utk.edu. }